obeli-sk/obelisk/README.md

 # Obelisk
-Deterministic workflow engine built on top of WASI Component Model
+Deterministic workflow engine built on top of the WASM Component Model

 ## Project status / Disclaimer
 This is a **pre-release**.